 The small cracks that occur in patients teeth everyday can be treated with a filling or same-day crown before causing major damage.
 Often, small cracks are found by our dental team during a dental exam.
 Advanced digital dental technology, such as digital x-rays and our cone beam scanner, provide an in depth view of the teeth and gums.

-The most common non-urgent procedures are dental cleanings and exams.
+The most common non-urgent treatments are dental cleanings and exams.
 By no means, are we saying that your visit to the dentist two times per year is not important.
 In short, a non-emergency dental procedure is not relieving pain in your mouth, nor is it life threatening.
 Non-urgent dental procedures include but are not limited to:

 For dental emergencies only please fill out the form below or call our Baton Rouge office at (225) 924-1824.
 If you are experiencing a medical or life-threatening emergency, please dial 9-1-1.